Azure-Samples/ms-identity-python-daemon/README.md

 - powershell
 products:
 - azure-active-directory
-description: "This sample demonstrates a Python daemon console app calling a Microsoft Graph that is secured using the Microsoft identity platform."
+description: "This sample demonstrates a Python daemon console app calling the Microsoft Graph that is secured using the Microsoft identity platform."
 urlFragment: ms-identity-python-webapp
 ---